I think they will ultimately fail, but not without perhaps inflicting some superficial wounds on their intended target.

 Even if the operators manage to make Windows Phone or BlackBerry 10 a success, the victory may turn out to be temporary for the wireless operators.
 Why?
 Microsoft owns Skype and has ambitions for all forms of services, ranging from productivity to entertainment, colliding with operator monetization plans.

 In other words, if the wireless operators manage to promote Windows Phone into parity with the iPhone and Android, in the end Microsoft will care as much about the operators' success as Apple and Google -- which is to say not at all.
 Microsoft is the ultimate enemy of the operators, just like Apple and Google.

 What about BlackBerry, then?
 Certainly, in its current form, BlackBerry is the same darling of the operators as it was in Jim Balsille's "constructive alignment" heyday, 2002 to 2008.
-However, as I have pointed out before, BlackBerry is likely going to be acquired by Microsoft, Nokia (essentially Microsoft's smartphone hardware arm), Samsung, Amazon.com
+However, as I have pointed out before, BlackBerry is likely going to be acquired by Microsoft, Nokia (essentially Microsoft's smartphone hardware arm), Samsung, Amazon.com or HP .

 If you consider Nokia to be a de facto part of Microsoft, then the best the operators could hope for is that BlackBerry gets bought by HP.
 Amazon and Samsung are next after Google, Apple and Microsoft to step into the center of the operator enemies list for ecosystem monetization.

 So BlackBerry is unlikely to fulfill the role of operator-friendly entity in the long run, assuming it gets acquired.
 If you're the big operators today, what do you do then?

 The answer is at the core of today's smoke-filled room: Support yet another new and fully compliant operating system!

 What the operators want is an Android without a Google.
 It's true that Android can be forked, but there is still the lingering dependence on Google.
 What could possibly fit this bill?